 Our websites are intended for a general audience (students, parents and teachers) and are not directed to children under 13.
 We do not knowingly collect personal information online from children under 13.

-There are many instances where an individual may provide SSP with personal information.
-These include but are not limited to: students applying to participate in an education program (e.g. Intel Science Talent Search), an individual subscribing to one of our publications (e.g. Science News) or other communications (e.g. enewsletter or eblast), an individual participating in our digital badging program, or an individual who is a member/volunteer or who is interested in volunteering/becoming a member.
-Information that may be collected includes name, address, city, state, zip code, email address, date or year of birth, grade level, username and/or password.
-For entrants in the Intel ISEF, Intel STS, and BCM, SSP also requests social security number and ethnicity, but providing this information is optional.
+You do not have to provide any personal information to read the content of our Websites.
+However, there are many instances where an individual may provide SSP with personal information.
+These include but are not limited to: students applying to participate in an education program (e.g. Intel Science Talent Search), an individual subscribing to one of our publications (e.g. Science News) or other communications (e.g. enewsletter or eblast), an individual who is a member/volunteer or who is interested in volunteering/becoming a member, an individual who claims and maintains a profile and/or claims a digital achievement badge in the Student Alumni Network or an individual who makes a donation or purchases a gift membership.
+Information that may be collected includes name, address, city, state, zip code, email address, date or year of birth, school, grade level, awards, username and/or password.
+For entrants in the Intel ISEF, Intel STS and Broadcom MASTERS, SSP also requests social security number and ethnicity, but providing this information is optional.
 If an entrant wins a monetary prize for participating in SSP competitions, the entrant will be required to provide their tax identification number to process payment in accordance with IRS rules.

 The following guidelines set forth our practices for handling your personal information.

 Education Program Applicants, Entrants and Finalists

 SSP currently administers programs that typically engage students ages 13 and older.
 Any student providing information as part of an application, whether or not selected for a program, will have their information used for consideration of entry to the program and to send communications about the applied-for program and other SSP programs, membership and publications.